Do you know the 15 common myths that are killing the wealth potential of the average Australian property investor?

-In a previous article I explained how despite us living in a land of plenty, the sad reality is that the majority of Australians will never achieve financial freedom.
+Last week I explained how despite us living in a land of plenty, the sad reality is that the majority of Australians will never achieve financial freedom.

-The truth is that success in wealth creation is no more about luck than is success in anything else in life.
+The truth is that success in wealth creation is no more about luck than success in anything else in life.

 When you have a proven investment system or strategy, luck becomes unnecessary.

-As an adult I’ve played Monopoly a couple of times with some financially intelligent people and I realise now that, contrary to what I thought when I was young, it’s not a game of luck.
+As an adult, I’ve played Monopoly a couple of times with some financially intelligent people and I realise now that, contrary to what I thought when I was young, it’s not a game of luck.

 Good players know the right spots on the board to get the best return on their investments.

 They’ve learned how to take the luck out of Monopoly and consistently win big as a result.

 You need to learn how to take the luck out of wealth creation and instead develop smart strategies to get ahead.